schumergrubermax/SmartLottery/README.md

 };
 ```

-If your testrpc is running, try:
+If your ganache-cli is running, try:

 1. `truffle compile` to create the contract ABIs in the /build/ folder
 2. `truffle migrate` to deploy (existing/unchanged) ABIs to the blockchain network